UK-Export-Finance/dtfs2/external-api/README.md

 # EXTERNAL API MICRO-SERVICE 📦️
-RDP is predominately responsible for external API consumption and communication.
+EXTERNAL is predominately responsible for external API consumption and communication.
 ## Endpoints 🌐
 ### 1. APIM
 APIM provides various crucial endpoints across varied services (MDM, TFS and ESTORE).
-RDP has an high exposure to MDM endpoints.
+EXTERNAL has an high exposure to MDM endpoints.
 #### 1. MDM
 Master data management endpoints are responsible for providing wide variety of imperative data.
-They range from `/currencies` to `/interest-rates`, RDP `.env` requires following three variables to be fulfilled before any consumption.
+They range from `/currencies` to `/interest-rates`, EXTERNAL `.env` requires following three variables to be fulfilled before any consumption.

 ```shell